Dish's $25.5 billion Sprint bid may force others to act

 Unlike SoftBank, which is only proposing an investment in Sprint, Dish is promising to bring customers technical benefits - the ability to watch video anywhere, anytime through a combination of its satellite service with Sprint’s wireless network.

-Sprint shares soared as much as 17.8 percent on Monday to a nearly four-and-a-half-year high and slightly topped the value of the Dish bid.
+Sprint shares jumped as much as 17.8 percent on Monday to a near 4-1/2-year high, and slightly topped the value of the Dish bid.

 BTIG analyst Walter Piecyk said Dish’s move could trigger other deals.
-“Everything should be on the table when you have a major movement like this when a major player in one part of the business is buying a major player in another part of the business as a combined entity,” said Piecyk.
+“Everything should be on the table when you have a major movement like this when a major player in one part of the business is buying a major player in another part of the business as a combined entity,” he said.

-“If you are a competitor and you don’t make a move, it’s a lost opportunity,” Piecyk said, referring to other telecommunications and video companies that offer some - but not all - of what a combined Dish and Sprint would offer.
+“If you’re a competitor and you don’t make a move, it’s a lost opportunity,” Piecyk added, referring to other telecommunications and video companies that offer some - but not all - of what a combined Dish and Sprint would offer.

-Other analysts agreed that the combination of Dish and Sprint could change the wireless market.
+Other analysts agreed a Dish and Sprint combination could change the wireless market.

 “The idea that Dish can take this huge spectrum holding and pretty quickly put it to use as a mobile services product really adds a new competitor element to the landscape,” said Bill Menezes, principal research analyst at Gartner.